jacobmevans/HuntTheWumpus2d/README.md

 Not Implemented Yet | Future Plans
 -----
 - Currently shooting is not implemented, I could not figure out the best way of taking user input and ran out of time in the current timeframe.
+ - Shooting framework is in the code, but it is not implemented.